Hesam-Eskandari/tech-school/database/sql/01-basic.md

 ### File Processing Systems
 - It was similar to keeping files in a cabinet
 - No correlation (=relationship) between files
-- It was not possible for different system to communicate with each other.
+- It was not possible for different systems to communicate with each other.
 Hence, data had to be copied into different systems.

 <a id="database-models"></a>
 ### Database Models